Skip to main content

 to: "receiver@example.com",

-text: "Plaintext version of the message",
+text: "This is the plaintext version of the email.",

 };